 Step 2: Set Up Duplicator for Easy Migration

 Duplicator is a free plugin that we highly recommend.
-We’ve written in the past about how to use Duplicator to move your WordPress site to a new domain name without losing your SEO rankings.
+You can also use it to move your website to a new domain name without losing SEO.

-However, in this article we will walk you through how to use it to migrate your WordPress site with zero downtime.
-The process is similar, but this guide will focus on moving your hosting, while the other guide focuses on switching to a new domain (such as from www.oldsite.com to www.newsite.com).
+However, in this article we will walk you through how to use it to migrate your WordPress site to a new hosting provider with zero downtime.

-Once you have installed and activated Duplicator, go to the Duplicator » Packages section in your WordPress admin area.
+Once you have installed and activated Duplicator, go to the Duplicator » Packages page in your WordPress admin area.

 After that, click the Next button and follow the steps to create your package.

-Once the process is complete, you need to click on both the Installer and then the Archive buttons to download the package.
-You will need both files.
+Once the process is complete, you will see download options for Installer and the Archive package.
+You need to click on the ‘One click download’ link to download both files.

 The archive file is a copy of your site, and the installer file will automate the installation process for you.